koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_65_the-global-logistics-environment.md

-# The global logistics environment
+# Slide 65 of Lecture 2 contains information about The global logistics environment
 # The image in slide 65 of lecture 2 contains a circular diagram with three concentric circles:

 1. **Innermost Circle**: